 The British commander sneered.
 “I’ve told you child to address me as Captain Wilcox.”

 He stepped towards her.
 His greasy hair hung past his gaunt cheeks and lay on his shoulders.
 If he were not dressed as an officer, one might mistake him for a vagrant.
 His eyes were bloodshot and dark but also angry and determined.

 “Then consider me a ghost,” he snarled.
 “Get up!”
 He snatched her shoulders and yanked her to her feet.
 “Your mother is no longer here to protect you and neither is my subordinate, Charley.”
 His mouth closed to within an inch from her face and she cringed as his foul breath clung to her nose.

-He shook her so hard that her head snapped to and fro and she cried harder.
+He shook her so hard her head snapped and she cried louder.
 “I know the gold is out there, take me to it or else I will hurt you!”

-Her body went limp with fear and she fell to the floor like a heap of dead weight.
-He grew angry as he struggled to hold her up and slapped her.
-She fell to the ground screaming and began dragging her body across the floor back towards the stairs.
+Her body fell limp and he grew angry as he struggled to hold her up.
+He slapped her.
+She fell to the ground screaming and clawed her way across the floor towards the stairs.

 “Oh God help me!” she sobbed and screamed.

 Captain Wilcox stalked her from behind.
 The boards creaked with each approaching step.

 “Please take me away!” she cried.
 She crawled with little energy to the foot of the stairs, too weak from depression and anguish.
 “I know you are with me.
 I know you can hear me.”

 “Who are you talking to?” the Captain sneered.
 “Who’s going to save you?”